primary-github/shd-exp/content/Utility/documentation.md

 - Since tags are "fuzzy",[^1] we will maintain a [[tag taxonomy]] to continue to understand the significance of a given tag.
 - [[folder structure]]

 # principles guiding our note taking
 - [[note taking must be personal]]
 - [[connecting new ideas to what you already know strengthens your memory of new ideas]]
 - [[emergent structure is good note taking practice]]
+- No collectors fallacy and note hoarding, not note taking for the sake of it.
+- Note taking must be used for a purpose
+- Working with the garage door open
+- An inbox is only effective if its being emptied, ideally more than entries are being added.
+- Regular revisiting of ideas to form new connections with other ideas.
+-

 # footnotes